Travel Guides

 Frequently Asked Questions

-Excluding flights, a budget traveler can comfortably enjoy Thailand for $400 to $700 for 10 days, staying in hostels and eating street food.
+Excluding flights, a budget traveler can comfortably enjoy Thailand for $400 to $700 for 10 days, staying in hostels or guesthouses and eating street food.
+Mid-range travelers should budget $800 to $1,200.

-The shoulder season (May to September) typically offers the lowest prices for flights and accommodation, though you should be prepared for the monsoon rains.
+The shoulder season (May to September) typically offers the lowest prices for flights and accommodation.
+While it is the rainy season, it usually rains for short periods and the landscapes are lush and green.

 Next Steps